How Do I Make Homemade Mouthwash?

-- Boiling: Bring water to a boil point than add herbs to water let it to infuse for 20 minutes, strain and let it be cool and place it in a bottle
+- Boiling: Bring water to a boiling point than add herbs to water let it infuse for 20 minutes, strain and let it be cool and place it in a bottle

 - Steep It: Place herbs in a vessel then pour the boiling water on it, steep it for overnight and strain.
-For best result one can keep it for steeping the ingredients for an week and stirring or shaking them.
+For best result, one can keep it for steeping the ingredients for a week and stirring or shaking them.

 - Mix it: Place all the ingredients into a bottle, shake well it generally works well when using some essential oil or herbs extracts.